AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-20-customize-fullscreenbutton.md

 ---
+title: Full screen button
 description: The full screen button causes the video player to enter or exit full screen mode when a user clicks it.
 solution: Experience Manager
-title: Full screen button

 feature: Dynamic Media Classic,Viewers,SDK/API,Video
 role: Developer,User
 exl-id: 120f0ee9-e76b-48d5-8ea7-8be5a8f52edc
 ---
 # Full screen button{#full-screen-button}

-The full screen button causes the video player to enter or exit full screen mode when a user clicks it.
+The full screen button causes the video player to enter or exit full screen mode when a user selects it.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->